Celiac disease - sprue

 Call your health care provider if you have symptoms of celiac disease.

 Because the exact cause is unknown, there is no known way to prevent the development of celiac disease.
 However, being aware of the risk factors (such as having a family member with the disorder) may increase your chances of early diagnosis, treatment, and a long, healthy life.

 Green PH, Cellier C. Celiac disease.
 N Engl J Med.
 2007;357:1731-1743.

 Kagnoff MF.
 AGA Institute medical position statement on the diagnosis and management of celiac disease.
 Gastroenterology.
 2006;131(6): 1977-1980.

 Semrad CE.
 Approach to the patient with diarrhea and malabsorption.
 In: Goldman L, Shafer AI, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 142.
+Philadelphia, PA: Saunders Elsevier; 2011:chap 142.